csells/go_router/README.md

 Notice the use of `context.read` from the provider package to walk the widget tree to find the login info and login a sample user.
 This causes the listeners to this data to be notified and for any widgets listening for this change to rebuild.
-We can then use this data when implementing the `GoRouter` builder, either the raw builder that produces a `Widget` (most likely a `Navigator`) or the a declarative builder that returns the list of routes to search.
+We can then use this data when implementing the `GoRouter` builder, either the raw builder that produces a `Navigator` or the a declarative builder that returns the list of routes to search.
 We can use the login info to decide which routes are allowed like so:

 ```dart